jiayanghe/winning/README.md

 Supports device with minimum screen width of 320px;

+Dependency include bootstrap (only for the popup modal and toast message), and RxJs.

 ## Development server

+Run npm install to install dependencies needed.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.